-Football tongues up and down the country were sent into a wagging frenzy as Daley became the clubs first million-pound player.
-The rumour at the time was that Daley was the unfortunate victim of Manchester City’s attempted to keep up with Manchester United, who had just signed Bryan Robson for a similar amount.
+Football tongues up and down the country were sent into a wagging frenzy as Steve became the clubs first million-pound player.
+The rumour at the time was that Steve was the unfortunate victim of Manchester City’s attempt to keep up with Manchester United, who had just signed Bryan Robson for a similar amount.
 ‘Looking back it was a very foolish time,’ Man City fan Nick Leeson once remarked.
 And he wasn’t talking about Barings Bank!
 The story goes that Malcolm Allison offered £400,000 and couldn’t believe it when his chairman Peter Swales did the deal for a million more (Swales always denied it).
-So perhaps Daley was the victim of a perverse form of oneupmanship.
+So perhaps Steve was the victim of a perverse form of oneupmanship.

 He is now regarded as one of the best speakers on the after dinner circuit, bringing his own style and humour to describe the challenges of what turned out to be no more than an average football career, but playing against some of the world’s greatest players.
 Steve’s friendly approach brings him great reviews whether he is speaking at a sporting dinner, golf day, round table or rotary dinner, or corporate event.
 The repeat bookings he achieves are quite remarkable and proof of his standing as a speaker.